BU-CLOUD-S20/Design-and-Implementation-of-a-Kubernetes-operator-for-a-cloud-native-application/README.md

 # Project Proposal

 ## 1.Vision and Goals Of The Project:
-The goal of this project is to build an operator for a cloud native application for developers to deploy microservices on Kubernetes. click here for the detail of [microservices](https://github.com/ewolff/microservice-kubernetes).
+The goal of this project is to build an operator for a cloud native application for developers to deploy microservices on Kubernetes. click here for the details of [microservices](https://github.com/ewolff/microservice-kubernetes).

 The high level definition of this project is to:
 * Ease the deployment,deletion and other kind of an operation in Kubernetes.